alaa-saade/BetheHessian.jl/README.md

 # Matrix Completion

-Two functions are provided : demo and complete.
+Two functions are provided : demo_MC and complete.
 Both accept keyword arguments.
 Note that complete doesn't do any preprocessing.
-In particular, the matrix to be completed should be previously **centered**.
+In particular, the matrix to be completed should be previously **centered**. demo_MC is just a wrapper around complete that applies complete to a randomly generated matrix.

-For usage and a list of the keyword arguments, type ?demo or ?complete.
+For usage and a list of the keyword arguments, type ?demo_MC or ?complete.